Skip to main content

 Such is timber’s natural beauty, it’s hard to go wrong with either horizontal or vertical.

 If you’re looking to keep things traditional and cosy yet stunning, horizontal might be the best choice.
 This orientation has stood the test of time for good reason.
-For on-trend architectural flair and the illusion of height, consider vertical.
+For on-trend architectural flair, consider vertical.

 For a little more inspiration, be sure to check out our completed projects.